-A week later, the Middle East Working Group held a meeting in Brussels, at the premises of INFOTAB with the participation of PM, British American Tobacco (BAT), RJ Reynolds (RJR) and Tobacco Exporters International (TEI), an international subsidiary of Rothmans.
+A week later, the Middle East Working Group held a meeting in Brussels, at the premises of INFOTAB12 with the participation of Philip Morris, British American Tobacco, RJ Reynolds and Tobacco Exporters International, an international subsidiary of Rothmans.
 In each case a field management person was present.
-Chaired by Picton, the meeting's participants set the objective of responding 'to government initiatives designed to restrict the sale and marketing of cigarettes.'
+Chaired by Picton, the meeting's participants set the objective of responding "to government initiatives designed to restrict the sale and marketing of cigarettes".
+13

-The law was discussed 'point by point' and eventually it was agreed that Picton 'should go to Egypt to approach the Minister of Health (and possibly the Minister of Industry) with a view to get technical discussion regarding the implementation going, and thereby also achieving a delay.
-(Verbatim transcript of the telex from A Borek to M Winokur).
+The law was discussed "point by point" and eventually it was agreed that Picton "should go to Egypt to approach the Minister of Health (and possibly the Minister of Industry) with a view to get technical discussion regarding the implementation going, and thereby also achieving a delay."
+(Verbatim transcript of the telex from A. Borek to M. Winokur).

-But of 'immediate concern are two areas', said the telex, '1) the stocks in the market and in the pipeline, 2) advertising after September 25, 1981.'
+But of "immediate concern are two areas", said the telex: "1) the stocks in the market and in the pipeline, 2) advertising after September 25, 1981."
 As far as stocks were concerned:

-Beleidi has written to the Minister in his capacity as President of the Cairo Chamber of Commerce (on September 12, 1981) asking the Chamber be represented at the Committee charged to formulate the implementation decree and also that the merchants, importers, shopkeepers etc. be given a period of grace of 4 months after issuing the decree.
+[Name deleted] has written to the Minister in his capacity as [position deleted] (on September 12, 1981) asking the Chamber be represented at the Committee charged to formulate the implementation decree and also that the merchants, importers, shopkeepers etc. be given a period of grace of 4 months after issuing the decree.

-Beleidi, said the telex, 'was fairly confident that this request would be granted.'
-Beleidi's confidence may have been well placed.
-As a November PM memo reveals, the Cairo Chamber of Commerce was indeed represented by a Mr. Chawki Ghanem, a member of the Chamber of Commerce and the Health Committee, who seems to have supplied the industry with information.
+[Name deleted], said the telex, "was fairly confident that this request would be granted."
+His confidence may have been well placed.
+As a November Philip Morris memo reveals, the Cairo Chamber of Commerce was indeed represented by [name omitted], a member of the Chamber of Commerce and the Health Committee, who seems to have supplied the industry with information.15